 These are 5 different types of bankruptcy that an individual may file for.
 Each one is different based on the individual financial situation.
 The two that we will be discussing are Chapter 7 and Chapter 13 bankruptcy.

 So Chapter 7 bankruptcy is also considered liquidation bankruptcy.
 Though don’t worry, most of the time you get to keep your house and your car.
-Chapter 7 bankruptcy is meant to help eliminate a huge portion of your uncensored debt.
-It is known when filing for Chapter 7 bankruptcy, it is less expensive than Chapter 13 bankruptcy.
-As well as you may receive a discharge within 120 days.
-Now one thing to remember is that it will stay on your credit report for 10 years.
-Though that does not mean you have to wait 10 years for a credit card.
-You can see one afterward.
+Chapter 7 bankruptcy is meant to help eliminate a huge portion of your unsecured debt.
+Chapter 7 bankruptcy is also often much less expensive than a Chapter 13 bankruptcy.

 Many elements of bankruptcy are the same across the United States.
 That said, states and districts often have unique local rules, bankruptcy exemptions, attorney fees, means testing, etc., so it’s important to read about the bankruptcy process in your state.
 You can check the unique articles for rules for filing bankruptcy in your state below.